Using the Charpy Testing Method

 Impact testing determines a material’s ability to absorb the energy of forceful impacts.
 This destructive test involves fracturing a notched specimen and measuring the amount of energy absorbed by the material during fracture to indicate toughness or impact strength.
-Charpy testing is performed by striking a notched specimen with a falling weight at a series of temperatures to show the relationship of ductile to brittle transition in absorbed energy.
+Impact testing at Laboratory Testing Inc. is performed by the charpy testing method.
+This entails striking a notched specimen with a falling weight at a series of temperatures to show the relationship of ductile to brittle transition in absorbed energy.

 Since iron and all other body-centered cubic metals undergo a transition from ductile behavior at higher temperatures to brittle behavior at lower temperatures, this test is required today for steel hull plate for ships, nuclear plant pressure vessels, forgings for electric power plant generator rotors and other important steel products.